Biology

 Janus Kinase Receptor Pathway

-Growth factors bind to Janus kinase receptors, causing dimerization and phosphorylation of tyrosine residues.
-This recruits the inactive STAT proteins, and then its tyrosine residue is phosphorylated through JAK-mediated phosphorylation.
-Active STAT proteins move to nuclear, leading to the activation of transcription factors that move to the nucleus and induce TF-2, which stimulates cycling and CDK genes.
-Binding cycling and CDK together release E2F from RB protein.
-E2F induces Proto-oncogenes transcription and moves cells from The G1 phase to the S phase of the cell cycle.
+Growth factors bind to Janus kinase receptors, leading to receptor dimerization and the phosphorylation of tyrosine residues.
+This recruits inactive STAT proteins, and then its tyrosine residue is phosphorylated by JAK.
+Active STAT proteins move to the nucleus, leading to the activation of transcription factors that move to the nucleus and induce TF-2, which stimulates cycling and CDK genes.
+Binding cycling and CDK together releases E2F from the RB protein.
+E2F induces proto-oncogene transcription and moves cells from the G1 phase to the S phase of the cell cycle.

 JAK-STAT pathway